 |US 1,574,249||17-02-1921||23-02-1926||Russell Wallace Hook||Calculator|

-Rechnen Ohne Strom has a page full of metal dial adders, including the Lightning Calculator and Lightning Adding Machine.
+Rechnen Ohne Strom has a page full of metal dial adders, including the Calculator, Lightning Calculator, Smallwood, and Lightning Adding Machine.

-The Office Museum shows a Bonham & Schram calculator.
+The Office Museum has a page of adders which shows a Bonham & Schram calculator, as well as the Calculator and Lightning.

 American History Museum has a Calculator, as well as a green Lightning Adding Machine.